WARPAINTMedia/raspberry-pi-setup/README.md

 sudo nano /etc/network/if-pre-up.d/firewall
 ```

-Put this script into that new nano file we started:
+Put this script into that new nano file we started in the last step:

 ```
 #!/usr/bin/env sh